NEOSidekick/NEOSidekick.Revisions/Readme.md

 # NEOSidekick Revisions

+## Note: The package will be commercially licensed to cover development costs.

 The revisions package will automatically create revisions of pages including their content every time changes are published to live.